-We will provide each twelve month pupil with an award of £20,000, paid in the first six months, plus £12,000 guaranteed earnings in the second six months.
-Pupils do not pay clerks' fees on earnings.
+This is made up of an award of £20,000, paid in the first six months, plus £12,000 guaranteed earnings in the second six months.
+In addition, our pupils do not pay clerks' fees on earnings.

 Up to £1,000 of the award can be provided in advance once the BPTC has been successfully completed.

 During the first six months, travel expenses outside the M25 are reimbursed by Chambers.